 Sling carriers are arguably the most rudimentary of carrier designs, and most brands tend to omit this design from their product range.
 Still, if you have a newborn and wanting an intimate feeling, a sling carrier may still be the best bet.

-Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have bought a baby carrier, sling or wrap in Australia in the last 3 years – in this case, 513 people.
+Canstar Blue commissioned I-view to survey 1,300 Australian parents across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have purchased a baby carrier / sling / wrap in the last 3 years – in this case, 652 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Baby Car Seat Reviews & Ratings - March 29th

 You’d be ‘quackers’ to keep rubber ducks and other plastic toys in the bath, according to new research.
 A group of Swiss and US researchers have delved into "the dark side" of rubber ducks and found …– Read more